What qualifications does a CFO need, when does your company need a full-time CFO, and where can you find one?

 What is a CFO and what are their job duties?

 Today’s CFO has broader responsibilities than their predecessors of 20 years ago.
 A CFO is no longer just responsible for internal financial controls and ensuring compliance.
-Instead, their responsibilities have amplified, and CFOs are also now called upon to be leaders in strategy development, driving growth, and spearheading innovation (particularly in relation to technology that can enhance efficiency).
+Instead, their responsibilities have amplified, and CFOs are also now called upon to be leaders in strategy development, driving growth, and spearheading innovation (particularly about technology that can enhance efficiency).

 Why would your company need a CFO?